FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 grid_action_options:
    An array of options for the Oro grid action

-Remove Action Options
+Delete Action Options
 *********************

-By default, the remove action uses the ``pim_custom_entity.action.remove`` service with the following options :
+By default, the delete action uses the ``pim_custom_entity.action.delete`` service with the following options :

 .. code-block:: yaml